embrace-io/embrace-docs/docs/ios/faq.md

 Set to 'dwarf-with-dsym' to generate a dSYM for your application
 ```

-To enable dSYMs generation in XCode:
+To enable dSYMs generation in Xcode:

 1. Select the Project Navigator
 2. Select the project file